 understand that I am my child's most important teacher, not the home visitor.
 Therefore, I agree to actively participate in each visit, sitting on the floor (if able).
-I will focus on my child, so I will turn the TV off, not talk on the phone, or do housework during the visit.
+I will focus on my child, so I will turn the TV off, not actively engaging with my phone, or do housework during the visit.